 Some 40 new state head-to-head polls have been released since my previous analysis was posted last Friday.
 Many of the new polls have been taken partially or fully after the death of Supreme Court Justice Ruth Bader Ginsburg, an event that could possibly change the dynamics of the Presidential race between Democrat Joe Biden and Republican Donald Trump.
 If so, it has not affected the expected outcome of a (hypothetical) election held now.

-We’ve gotten about 49 new polls since then.
-A Monte Carlo analysis with 100,000 simulated elections has Clinton winning all 100,000 times.
-In an election held now, Clinton would have a greater than 99.9% probability of winning and Trump would have a less than 0.01% probability of winning.
-Clinton received (on average) 338 to Trump’s 200 electoral votes.
+After 100,000 simulated elections, Biden wins 100,000 times and Trump wins 0 times.
+Biden received (on average) 380 to Trump’s 158 electoral votes.
+In an election held now, Biden would have a greater than 99.9% probability of winning and Trump would have a less than 0.1% probability of winning.

-The long term trends in this race can be seen from a series of elections simulated every seven days using polls from 20 Oct 2015 to 20 Oct 2016, and including polls from the preceding 21 days (FAQ).
+The long term trend in this race can be seen from a series of elections simulated every seven days using polls from 23-Sep-2019 to 23-Sep-2020, and including polls from the preceding month (when possible…see the FAQ).